At the Money and Mental Health Policy Institute, we regularly talk to...

-But on top of this is the concern of employment.
-Can your manager find out?
-Can you get sacked for being in debt?
-What if you don’t want them to know?
+But what if other people – such as our boss – could find out about our debts?
+Could you get sacked for being in debt?
+What if you don’t want them or anyone else to know?

-There are very few jobs that require a pristine credit rating and unless you work in the financial sector – say in a bank or you’re a chartered accountant – it’s highly unlikely that your employer will ever carry out a credit check on you.
+Fortunately, there are very few jobs that require a pristine credit rating.
+Unless you work in the financial sector – say in a bank or you’re a chartered accountant – it’s highly unlikely that your employer will ever carry out a credit check on you.

 What about bankruptcy?